evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive/_index.md

 ### Steering

 Dynamic steering is a standard feature on the BMW i5 M60 xDrive.
 Dynamic steering varies the steering ratio as a function of driving speed.
-In addition,  rear-wheel steering is an optional feature.
+In addition,  rear-wheel steering is available as an optional feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes

 [Regenerative braking](../../../../technology/regen/) is available in several modes.
 The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
 In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
 You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
 You can choose between two stopping modes for one-pedal driving.
-Hold mode stops the car completely using friction brakes and  roll mode causes the vehicle to roll until it stops by itself.
+Hold mode stops the car completely using friction brakes, and roll mode causes the vehicle to roll until it stops by itself.

 ## Exterior

 You can choose between 12 different paint colors when ordering this model.
 Additionally, you can choose between 8 wheels with sizes from 19 to 21 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.
-Soft close are an optional function for the regular doors.
+Soft close is an optional function for the side doors.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 As an option, you can order this model with a large panoramic roof extending over most of the areas from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.